on the blog

 • Wisconsin

-*the slowest and most detailed reviewers.
-Many times the last states for a franchise to register in.
+*California and New York are known as the slowest and most detailed FDD reviews.
+Many times, these are the last states for a franchise to register in.
 I have seen these take MONTHS!
-So a franchise sales developer is not pressuring you to sign prior to going dark – they may just not have a clue when it will be available again.
+So, a franchise sales developer is not pressuring you to sign before going dark – they may just not have a clue when it will be available again.

-These states don’t “approve” the FDD but still require notice filings or exemptions that are less restrictive but still regulated, such as:
+These states don’t “approve” the FDD, but they still require notice filings or exemptions that are less restrictive but still regulated.
+These states include…

 • Michigan